Table of Contents

-- The minimum fluidisation velocity, i.e., the superficial liquid velocity required to suspend solids from a settled condition, is determined by a number of variables, such as the density difference between the phases, the particle diameter, and the viscosity of the liquid.
+- The minimum fluidization velocity, also known as the superficial liquid velocity required to suspend solids from a settled condition, depends on various factors, including the density difference between the phases, particle diameter, and viscosity of the liquid.

 Features of Fluidized Bed Bioreactor

 - Suitable for reactions involving a fluid-suspended particulate biocatalyst such as immobilized enzyme and cell particles.